uni-notes/uni-notes/docs/index.md

 You can install right now, by clicking `Add to Home Screen`.
 Check out the [Installation Guide](#Installation Guide) for help.

-## ✨ Contributors
+## ✨ Contributions

-Thanking all contributors, as this initiative would not be possible without their support!
+A big thank you to all contributors, as this initiative would not be possible without their support!
+You can check out the progress of the project [here](https://github.com/orgs/uni-notes/projects/1/views/1?layout=board).

 <a href="https://github.com/AhmedThahir/Uni_Notes/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=AhmedThahir/Uni_Notes" loading="lazy" />